Gr8Potato/COCBaseLayouts/README.md

 -----

 ## Using Filters on Desktop
 Like mobile, we want to filter by flair first.
-There's a few ways of doing this.
+There are a few ways of doing this.

 If a user has made a post whose type is the same that you're looking to filter by, you can just click the flair of the post!